Making the Most of Sheltering in Place

 When I first started teaching myself how to design websites, I learned a lot from YouTube videos.
 YouTube is great and is still a valuable resource, but my favorite and most affordable “go-to” resource for learning something new is Skillshare.com.
 Skillshare has classes by some of the best in the business on almost any subject.
 (And if you are reading this, you may want to start your own training videos and post them on Skillshare.)

 One of my favorite things to do when I have some “me” time is to sit down and write creatively.
 When I was in college I read a book called “The Artist’s Way” by Julia Cameron.
-Julia’s way of unlocking creativity was to sit down every morning and to just write three pages of stream of thought writing.
-Basically it was a way of exercising your brain and removing a lot of clutter before starting my day.
+Julia’s way of unlocking creativity was to sit down every morning and just write three pages of stream-of-thought writing.
+Basically, it was a way of exercising your brain and removing a lot of clutter before starting my day.
 It was a hard practice to keep up and I don’t do that anymore, but, when I have a creative block I will pick up that habit until I can write again.